fullstackadam/react_boilerplate/README.md

 # License

-Vicinity Map is distributed under the MIT license.
+React Boilerplate is distributed under the MIT license.